Read in 4 minutes

-Linux Cat Command
+Linux Cat Command Examples

-command comes from its functionality to concatenate files.
-It can read and concatenate files, writing their contents to the standard output.
-If no file is specified or if the input file name is specified as a single hyphen (-
+The cat command is one of the most widely used commands in Linux.
+The name of the cat command comes from its functionality to concatenate files.
+It can read, concatenate, and write file contents to the standard output.
+If no file is specified or the input file name is specified as a single hyphen (-), it reads from the standard input.

-Cat Command Syntax
+cat Command Syntax

 Before going into how to use the cat command, let’s start by reviewing the basic syntax.